 There was one example of cooperation between military and the local police force.
-Nikolai was a platoon commander responsible for protection of the airport's external protection in Afghanistan.
-He states that if there is a problem with the locals, that the local police will be called to manage the situation.
-There are standard operating procedures in place for how to react to contact, however with non-threatening situations it is best not to shout or argue with the locals and just to refer the matter to the police.
+Nikolai states that if there is a problem with the locals, that the local police will be called to manage the situation.
+There are standard operating procedures in place for how to react to contact, however with nonthreatening situations it is best not to shout or argue with the locals and just to refer the matter to the police.
 Communication is usually achieved via a translator that the local police chiefs will bring to accompany them, or through hand and facial gestures if a translator is not available.
-Their relationship with the Afghan police was very good, and the Afghani police consider the Bulgarian officers to be very friendly.
-The Bulgarians regularly bring bread and coffee with them when visiting police posts, and this gesture is appreciated [BDI-Nikolai-01.03.2017].
+Their relationship with the local police was very good, and the local police considered the Bulgarian officers to be very friendly.
+The Bulgarians regularly bring bread and coffee with them when visiting police posts, and this gesture is appreciated [Nikolai-Male-Military].